-Many leaders of start-ups say that they are so busy with the day-to-day tasks that they simply don’t have time to focus on management and developing talent.
+Many leaders of entrepreneur start-ups say that they are so busy with the day-to-day tasks they don’t have time to focus on developing talent.
 Is this the case for you?
 If not, how are you helping your employees grow along with your company?

 As a former Scrum Master who worked in an agile management style, I think managing employees and having important conversations with them is an extremely important piece to any startup’s success.

-Many startups fail due to disputes between founders.
+Many entrepreneur start-ups fail due to disputes between founders.
 Tanmayee has set up sessions with me and we have detailed ways she can improve.
 In addition, I have asked her ways I can improve.
-We are all extremely busy, but we are now integrating in key meetings such as retrospectives where we look at how we can improve as a team.

 I am most proud of my team and their ability to quickly build and launch an application in just three months.
-We were accepted into MassChallenge, one of the best, and most competitive startup accelerators in the world, and in that time we were able to build and launch a complete application which no other team out of 75 other startups could do.
+We were accepted into MassChallenge, one of the best, and most competitive startup accelerators in the world.
+In that time we were able to build and launch a complete application which no other team out of 75 other startups could do.